 If you attended Academic Internal Medicine Week 2022 (AIMW22) and completed your vaccine verification, you will not need to re-submit your information.
 If you did not attend AIMW22 and have not completed the vaccine verification for any other AAIM event, detailed instructions will be provided closer to the meeting how to complete your verification via Sharemy.health.

 Will everyone at the meeting be fully vaccinated?

-At this time, the Alliance is not requiring attendees of the winter meeting to take a COVID-19 test before arriving in San Diego.
+At this time, the Alliance is not requiring attendees of the fall meeting to take a COVID-19 test before arriving in San Diego.
 Instead, attendees are encouraged to take a test prior to the meeting, especially if they are experiencing any of the potential symptoms of COVID-19.

 Will masks be required during the meeting?

 The current COVID-19 level community level in San Diego County, CA, is low.
 The most recent CDC guidance indicates that if the COVID-19 Community Level is low, then wearing a mask is based on your personal preference, informed by your personal level of risk.